ovidiu-ionescu/dns-stub/README.md

 resolvectl domain dns-stub test.mydomain.com
 ```

-After that start the server passing in the command line the IP address of the
+After that, start the server passing in the command line the IP address of the
 dummy interface and the address it should return in the DNS answers.

-The [ruh.sh](run.sh) script instructs it to return the address of a running
+The [run.sh](run.sh) script instructs it to return the address of a running
 minikube instance.

 If the logging is set to level debug `RUST_LOG=debug` the program will save in